openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The following elements are contained in an `document` evidence sub-element.

 `type`: REQUIRED.
 Value MUST be set to "document".
-Note: "id_document" is an alias for "document" for backward compatibilty purposes but will be deprecated in future releases, implementers are recommended to use "document".

 `validation_method`: OPTIONAL.
 JSON object representing how the authenticity of the document was determined.
     * `type`: REQUIRED.
 String representing the method used to check the authenticity of the document.
 For information on predefined `validation_method` values see [@!predefined_values].